ConduitIO/conduit/docs/architecture-decision-records/20220121-conduit-plugin-architecture.md

   having a separate binary for the plugin.
 The implementation behind the built-in plugin is using the thin layer defined in the connector-plugin repository (see previous chapter), meaning that it is irrelevant which SDK the plugin uses (if any), as long as it implements the interfaces defined in that thin layer.
-- The standalone dispenser will dispense plugins that communicate with the plugin via go-plugin and gRPC.
+- The standalone dispenser will dispense plugins that communicate with the plugin via Go-plugin and gRPC.
 It will start the plugin in a separate process as soon as a call to dispense a plugin comes in.
 When the method `Teardown` gets called the dispenser regards the plugin as done and the plugin process will be stopped.
 If then a new plugin tries to be dispensed the process will be started again.
 Note that the specifier plugin does not contain a `Teardown` method so